Mini Metro Accessibility Report

 Similar Games With More Accessibility Features for Navigation

-If you want to play Mini Metro, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Mini Metro, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Mini Metro has 7 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 7 accessibility features for Controls in Mini Metro which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.